 In cleaning a firearm, disassemble it first following the manufacturer’s instructions.
 Then get a good gun oil and put a light coated patch of it down the barrel.
 You may also wipe the outside of the weapon with it.
 Clean off excess oil so that it won’t freeze.

-Remember to wear thin latex gloves when oiling firearms so that you won’t leave skin oil or acids which may cause corrosion.
+Remember to wear thin latex gloves when oiling firearms like AR 15 rifles so that you won’t leave skin oil or acids which may cause corrosion.
 Putting gun wax can also help in preventing oxidation brought by mud, snow and even sweaty fingers.